maxdribny/filecat/README.md

 - 🚫 **Smart Exclusions**: Automatically excludes common directories like `.git`, `node_modules`
 - 🔄 **Flexible Output**: Control exactly how your code is combined and presented

-## Installation

-### From Releases

-Download the latest release for your platform from the [Releases page](https://github.com/maxdribny/filecat/releases).

 ### Using Go

 ```bash